-In line with The Bright Continent's vision and his work across sub-Saharan Africa, Daaf can be booked as a speaker or advisor (both in English and Dutch).
-Please e-mail for more information.
+Daaf can be booked as a speaker or researcher (both in English and Dutch).

 Throughout the years, he advised various educational institutions, such as the University of Nijmegen and assisted several (non-governmental) organisations, like Africa Integrity Indicators, with their research and policy advice.
-Among other things, Daaf is specialised in environmental development, humanitarian advice, current affairs in contemporary Africa and the increasing influence of China across the continent.
+Among other things, Daaf is specialised in environmental development, humanitarian advice and the increasing influence of China across the continent.

 Among other things, Daaf spoke at the Royal Tropical Institute in the Netherlands during the annual ‘Africa Day’, organized workshops for Doctors Without Borders and frequently appears on Dutch and Belgian radio shows and in podcasts.